-In the case of major offenses, it will be up to the discretion of the school district if law enforcement will be called.
 In cases of drugs, weapons, tobacco, fighting, causing bodily harm and property damage police will always be notified.

 CLASSROOM DISCIPLINE

 Minor infractions will be considered minor incidents and will be taken care of by the classroom teacher, unless the behaviors continue to be repeated and become more disruptive.